Retchut/arch-quick-setup/README.md

 Also, do yourself a favour and don't buy an asus gaming laptop if you intend to use linux, at least for now.

-If you do have an asus gaming laptop and have never used this tool, I shall sing two prayers to your mental sanity tonight.
+If you do have an asus gaming laptop and have never used this tool, I have no idea how you're still sane.

 For this last demogrphic, there is no tweaking necessary, you can just let the script do its thing.
-The script will install a patched kernel, and from hereon out you should get your nvidia drivers from the nvidia-dkms package.
+The script will install helpful utilities, and from thereon out you should get your nvidia drivers from the nvidia-dkms package.

 I do recommend reading their website, however: https://asus-linux.org/